Follow along to learn everything you need to know about early and regular Ivy league decisions.

 Do you still have questions about Ivy League decisions?
 Read on to learn more!

 The easiest Ivy to get into is widely considered to be Cornell University.
-Cornell historically has had acceptance rates in the double digits, but recent class profile data shows an acceptance rate of 8.7%.
+Cornell historically has had acceptance rates in the double digits, but recent class profile data shows an acceptance rate of between 7-8%.

 If you applied through Regular Decision, yes.
 You’ll learn the statuses of your applications on Ivy League Decision Day.
 Admissions decision release time for Early Decision can vary.

 According to recent information, Dartmouth College accepted the most Early Decision applicants.
-Almost half the incoming class (46%) comprises Early Decision students.
+Almost half of the previous incoming class (46%) comprises Early Decision students.

 If an Ivy League school is your first choice, you're confident you can produce a stellar application on time, and you're okay with not comparing financial aid, then applying through Early Decision may be the right choice.